pytorch/torchrec/docs/source/concepts.rst

 As described above, sharding requires us to communicate the input data and embedding lookups.
-TorchRec handles this in three main stages, we will refer to this as the sharded embedding module forward that is used in training and inference of a TorchRec model,
+TorchRec handles this in three main stages, we will refer to this as the sharded embedding module forward that is used in training and inference of a TorchRec model:

 -  Feature All to All/Input distribution (``input_dist``)